 Obstructive Sleep Apnea (OSA) And Cardiovascular Diseases

-Obstructive sleep apnea (OSA) is a very common sleep disorder affecting about 33% percent of the UYS population, with mild OSA accounting for 19% (more than half of the cases).
+Obstructive sleep apnea (OSA) is a very common sleep disorder affecting about 33% per cent of the US population, with mild OSA accounting for 19% (more than half of the cases).
 It is characterized by obstruction of the airway and intermittent cessation of breathing during sleep.
-Unlike central sleep apnea (CSA) that occurs due to lack of signals to the respiratory muscles by the brain, OSA sets in due to relaxation of throat muscles and consequent blockage of the airway indicated by snoring; a hallmark of OSA.
+Unlike central sleep apnea (CSA) which occurs due to a lack of signals to the respiratory muscles by the brain, OSA sets in due to relaxation of throat muscles and consequent blockage of the airway indicated by snoring; a hallmark of OSA.
 A shutdown in ventilation causes a drop in oxyhemoglobin levels which in turn triggers ventilatory efforts.
 This eventually leads to arousal from sleep.1

 Other symptoms of sleep apnea subsume:

 - Excessive daytime sleepiness due to irregular awakenings during night

 Obstructive sleep apnea has also been linked with increased risk for cardiovascular diseases and high morbidity and mortality.2